iiXXiXii/XNGIN/README.md

   <br><br>
   <em>Have questions, suggestions, or feedback?
 We'd love to hear from you—please open an issue or start a discussion on our repository.</em>
 </div>

+## Future Development Roadmap

+While XNGIN has a comprehensive architecture and structure in place, the engine is currently in the early stages of development.
+The following areas are planned for implementation or completion:

+### Core Implementation Status

+- **Engine Core**: Basic structure defined, but core functionality needs implementation
+  - Game loop implementation
+  - Module management system
+  - Event handling system
+  - Resource management

+- **Rendering System**:
+  - OpenGL renderer needs full implementation
+  - Vulkan renderer is in planning stage
+  - Material system requires implementation
+  - Lighting and shadow systems

+- **Physics Integration**:
+  - Physics API defined but needs implementation
+  - Collision detection systems
+  - Integration with scene graph

+- **Audio System**:
+  - OpenAL implementation needs completion
+  - Spatial audio features
+  - Audio resource management

+- **Input Handling**:
+  - Basic input abstraction defined
+  - Controller support pending
+  - Input mapping system

+- **Asset Pipeline**:
+  - Asset loading and management
+  - Model and texture importing
+  - Asset hot-reloading

+### Upcoming Features

+- **Editor Tools**: A visual editor for scene creation and management
+- **Scripting System**: Lua or JavaScript integration for game logic
+- **Networking**: Multiplayer capabilities and network synchronization
+- **AI Systems**: Pathfinding, behavior trees, and decision making
+- **Mobile Platform Support**: Android and iOS implementations
+- **Documentation**: Comprehensive API documentation and tutorials

+### Contributing

+We welcome contributions in any of these areas.
+If you're interested in helping develop XNGIN, please see our [contribution guidelines](docs/CONTRIBUTING.md) and consider tackling one of the areas above.

+---